Hamit Altıntop

 Hamit Altıntop ([haˈmit aɫˈtɯntop]; born 8 December 1982) is a Turkish former professional footballer and current board member of the Turkish Football Federation.
 He was a versatile midfielder who could play either in a defending or attacking role and on both flanks, known for his creative flair and long-range shooting ability.
-He is the identical twin brother of footballer Halil Altıntop, who was born 10 minutes after Hamit.
+He is the identical twin brother of footballer Halil Altıntop.

 Altıntop was part of the Turkey squad that reached the semi-finals of Euro 2008.
 After the tournament he was voted as part of the 23-man Team of the tournament awards.
 He won the 2010 FIFA Puskás Award for scoring the best goal of the season in a UEFA Euro 2012 qualifying match against Kazakhstan in a 3–0 win for his country.

 Club career

 Schalke

 Altıntop started his professional career in local German club Wattenscheid in 2000 along with his brother.
 As successful performances grabbed the attention of bigger clubs, he was transferred to Schalke 04 in 2003, where he played in a primarily defensive midfield role.
 In the 2006–07 summer transfer window, Schalke signed his brother Halil from Kaiserslautern.
 Schalke came second in the Bundesliga, only pipped by VfB Stuttgart by two points.